peakmoney/yodel/README.md

 ## Events

-If a `redis_events` config is present for the current environment, Yodel will publish events to the `yodel:events` key.
+If the `REDIS_EVENTS_HOST` environment variable is set, Yodel will publish events to the `yodel:events` key.
 Those will be JSON strings in the following format:

 ```